itsgivingchaotica/cisc-3142-ebert/sampleEx7/notes/exercisesChapter7.md

 `explicit Person(istream &is) { read(is, *this); }` is a good example

 ## **Exercise 7.51**
-> Why do you think vector defines its single-argument constructor as explicit, but string does not?
+> Why do you think `vector` defines its single-argument constructor as `explicit`, but `string` does not?

 With `string` we often need to implicitly convert the a `char` to a `string`.
 Whereas for `vector` it have no meaning outside of being supplied `size`

 ## **Exercise 7.52**
-> Using our first version of Sales_data from §2.6.1(p.
+> Using our first version of `Sales_data` from §2.6.1(p.
 72), explain the following initialization.
 Identify and fix any problems.

 `Sales_data item = {"978-0590353403", 25, 15.99};` we cannot use this initialization without `Sales_data` being an aggregate class.
 If it looked like this then the initialization would work as expected.
 The members cannot be initialized as well.